 To bridge the digital divide by allowing New York residents with limited broadband access to borrow portable Wi-Fi hotspot devices for up to a year.

 Follow #newschallenge on Twitter or sign up for News Challenge alerts

 Winners: 22 ideas win Knight News Challenge: Elections (7/21/2015)

 Coming soon: Second Knight News Challenge of 2015 will focus on data (6/3/2015)

 The Knight News Challenge accelerates media innovation by funding the best breakthrough ideas in news and information.
-Winners receive a share of $5 million in funding - and support from Knight’s network of influential peers and advisors to help advance their ideas.
+Winners receive a share funding and support from Knight’s network of influential peers and advisers to help advance their ideas.
 Innovators from all industries and countries are invited to participate.

 Winners include leading Internet entrepreneurs, emerging media innovators and legacy newsrooms.
 DocumentCloud, which helps journalists analyze, annotate and publish original source documents, is being used by more than 200 newsrooms nationwide.
 Ushahidi has helped map information in crises from Haiti to Japan. hNews, a project by Web inventor Tim Berners-Lee and the Media Standards Trust, allows readers to see the source of information in online articles.
 It is used by more than 200 newsrooms such as the Associated Press.

 What’s your breakthrough innovation?
 Learn more and apply today.